Skip to Main Content

 White text highlighted dark orange on a light orange and white background.
 Text reads Increasing research visibility and reach

-Below is a pdf version of the 'Good Practice: Increasing Research Visibility and Reach' booklet.
-If you would like a physical copy of the booklet, or would like more information and help with improving your academic impact please contact the Scholarly Communications and Research Support Team.
+Below is a pdf version of the "Good Practice: Increasing Research Visibility and Reach" booklet.
+If you would like a physical copy of the booklet, or would like more information and help with improving your academic impact please contact the Research Support Team.

 Research visibility